apache/skywalking-java/docs/en/setup/service-agent/java-agent/Plugin-test.md

 File Name | Descriptions
 ---|---
 `configuration.yml` | Declare the basic case information, including case name, entrance endpoints, mode, and dependencies.
-`expectedData.yaml` | Describe the expected segmentItems.
+`expectedData.yaml` | Describe the expected segmentItems, meterItems or logItems.
 `support-version.list` | List the target versions for this case.
 `startup.sh` |`JVM-container` only.
 This is not required when using `Tomcat-container`.